|The index u at decibel (dB) means unloaded source, V (volt). Some say: The "u" in dBu

 A logarithmic ratio with a reference power of P0 = 1.000 milliwatt ≡ 0 dBm.

-The dBm is not used in audio engineering.
+The pseudo unit "dBm" is not used in audio and in sound recording.

 With the known impedance value you can convert voltage V to level dBm (power) and vice versa.